 While Carson had an impact, the official founder of Earth Day is Gaylord Nelson, who was inspired by witnessing an oil spill in 1969.
 As a Wisconsin U.S. Senator, he tried to use the experience to educate children, proposing for a "national teach-in" day that'd fall between the times that schools were on spring break, and were administering their final exams — April 22 was the winner.
 The first official Earth Day, in 1970, was huge — students took to the streets and protested against sewage, power plants, and toxic substances that were ruining Earth's sustainability.

 By the time the 1990s hit, Earth Day had gone global.
 There was a big push to start recycling, to help prevent waste, and even networks like Nickelodeon were getting into the action.
 Remember "The Big Help," where kids around America pledged time to help make their environments a little better?
 The day was updated in 2008 to "The Big Green Help," which still had a focus on reusing and recycling trash.
-"The Big Green Help" premiered on April 22, in honor of Earth Day.
+"The Big Green Help" premiered on April 22 the next year, in honor of Earth Day.

 Those of you who celebrated Earth Day in elementary school might have been given a small tree to plant, which is often an Earth Day tradition.
 This act is still done today, as trees help save soil, and of course, give out much-needed oxygen.
 One notable organization is Save Maumee, located in Fort Wayne, Indiana.
-It celebrated early this year, on April 17 by gathering over 250 eager volunteers to plant 380 small trees around the Maumee riverbank.
+It celebrated last year, on April 17 by gathering over 250 eager volunteers to plant 380 small trees around the Maumee riverbank.
 Its goal is to plant over 1,390 trees annually, in hopes of preserving the ecosystem of the Upper Maumee River.